-Design
+Design:

-Prospective study conducted during the winter season 1999-2000 at the Medical Outpatient Clinic, University Hospital of Lausanne, Switzerland, a primary care centre that serves an urban population of approximately 150,000 inhabitants.
+Prospective study conducted during the winter season 1999-2000 at the Medical Outpatient Clinic, University of Lausanne, Switzerland, a primary care centre that serves an urban population of approximately 150,000 inhabitants.
 The study was conducted within a national surveillance programme of influenza epidemics in Switzerland called Sentinella [12].
-Throughout the year, naso-pharyngal swabs are collected and tested for influenza and other infectious diseases from several institutions (outpatient clinics) and private practices in Switzerland, in order to detect and monitor epidemic outbreaks.
-The proportion of medical consultations for influenzalike illness (% MC-ILI) is also reported, and is used to describe the dynamics of the influenza epidemic (by definition the threshold for an epidemic is 1.5%).
+All along the year, naso-pharyngal swabs are collected and tested for influenza and other infectious diseases from several institutions (outpatient clinics) and private practices in Switzerland, in ordrer to detect and monitor epidemics outbreaks.
+The proportion of medical consultations for influenza-like illness (% MC-ILI) is also reported, and is used to describe the dynamic of epidemic of influenza (the threshold to define an epidemic is 1.5%).

-Patients and procedure
+Patients and procedure:

-Patients were recruited into the study by the physician on duty, if he/she felt that the symptoms or signs were compatible with a diagnosis of influenza.1 There were no specific criteria for inclusion or exclusion (such as those of Sentinella surveillance in Switzerland, for example) in order to avoid selection bias (patient with a high pre-test probability) and to reflect the real practice.
-Following oral consent, the physician administered a questionnaire to the patient to collect demographic (i.e. age, sex) and clinical data (i.e. symptoms of cough, sore throat, rhinitis, myalgia, headache, fatigue, chills/sweating, as well as the duration of symptoms from onset to medical attendance and signs, mainly axillary temperature).
-A threshold value of 37.8° was used to define fever as in most comparable studies [3].
+Patients were recruited in the study by the physician on duty, if he/she felt that the symptoms or signs were compatible with a diagnosis of influenza.
+There were no specific criteria for inclusion or exclusion (such as those of Sentinella surveillance in Switzerland, for example) in order to avoid selection bias (patient with a high pre-test probability) and to reflect the real practice.
+After oral consent, the physician administered a questionnaire to the patient to collect demographic (i.e. age, sex) and clinical data (i.e. symptoms of cough, sore throat, rhinitis, myalgia, headache, fatigue, chills/sweating, as well as the duration of symptoms from onset to medical attendance and signs, mainly axillary temperature).
+A threshold value of 37.8° was used to define fever as in most of the other studies [3].
 A throat-swab was performed and sent in medium (Leibowitz, BSA, bicarbonate, hybrimax and gentamycin) to the reference laboratory for the Sentinella Surveillance Program (IKMI, St-Gallen, Switzerland) for a MDCK culture in order to identify influenza A and B viruses.

-Data analysis
+Data analysis: